zugnachpankow/An-Information-Based-World-Earth-System-Resilience-Index/README.md

 If you want to extend the model or do your own work with it please get in touch, we can provide access to the working repo that includes tutorials.

 ## License
-This project is licensed under the GNU General Public License v3.0 (GPLv3).
-See the LICENSE file for details.
+This project is licensed under the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.html) (AGPL-3.0).

 ## Citation
 If you use this code, please cite: